A religious ritual in Iran becomes a new form of protest - The Boston Globe

 “We saw the story of Ashura unfold in the streets with our own eyes as they slaughtered our youth last year,” said Maryam, a 55-year-old mother of two in Tehran who asked that her last name not be used, fearing retribution.
 “As a religious person, I want to completely separate myself from any ceremony connected to the regime.”

-Maryam said her mother hosted a mourning ceremony at home in early August for nearly 200 guests.
+Maryam said her mother hosted a mourning ceremony at home this month for nearly 200 guests.
 She adorned the salon with black Ashura flags with Imam Hussein’s name and placed a picture of a killed protester next to each flag.
 “They are our new martyrs,” she said.

-The 33-year-old son of a senior cleric in the religious city of Qom said that he was boycotting the Muharram ceremonies because of his opposition to the government and its violence.
-His relatives, he said, searched for ceremonies that either were not political or took on the regime.
-He also requested anonymity, fearing for his safety.

-Some Iranians wore white, in defiance of the customary black attire, and trekked to cemeteries to pay homage to killed protesters.
-In the northern city of Amol, a religious marching band dressed in white went to the home of Ghazalleh Chelavi, a 33-year-old female athlete shot in the head during protests last September, videos showed.
-Her mother wailed by the door.